Psychtoolbox-3/psychtoolbox-3.github.com/docs/PerceptualVBLSyncTest.md

 'vblSync' If 1, synchronize bufferswaps to vertical retrace of monitor,
 otherwise (setting 0) swap immediately without sync, ie., usually with tearing.

-'testdualheadsync' If 1, and 'vblSync' is zero, manually wait until the video
+'testdualheadsync' If non-zero, and 'vblSync' is zero, manually wait until the video
 scanout position reaches half the height of the display, then swap.
 If this
 is done on a multi-display setup and the video scanout cycles of all the
 participating displays are properly synchronized, you should see a "static"